qouteall/qouteall-blog/Cognitive-biases.md

 - Reminding "dog" makes recognizing "cat" faster.

 Being exposed to information also changes behavior and attitudes.
 Examples:

 - Being more likely interpret things as danger signals after watching a horror movie.
-- Red logo in food packaging increases people's intention to buy it.
+- Red in food packaging increases people's intention to buy it.
 - Being familiar with a brand after exposed to its ads, even after trying to ignore ads.

 > The main moral of priming research is that our thoughts and our behavior are influenced, much more than we know or want, by the environment of the moment.